PMSP and Production/Management Profiles Grant Program

 |PMSP and PMP RFA (PDF)

 Types of Projects

-Production/Management Profiles should include typical pesticide use information (not what is stated on the product label or crop management guides).
-Documents must meet national standards as shown for PMPs at https://ipmdata.ipmcenters.org/pmspGuidelines_IPMData2018.pdf.
+Production/Management Profiles should include typical pesticide use (not a restatement of the product label or crop management guides).
+Documents must meet national standards as shown for PMPs.
 Please note that Production/Management Profiles can be developed for systems other than crops and livestock.

-The plans also indicate priorities for research to fill knowledge gaps, address regulatory changes, and provide education or training programs to support adoption of Integrated Pest Management practices.
+The plans also indicate priorities for research to fill knowledge gaps, address regulatory changes, and provide education or training programs to support adoption of IPM practices.